A generalization of the Lorentz ether to gravity with general-relativistic limit: Comparison with RTG

-First, in above theories we have additional restrictions related with the notion of causality -- causality conditions.
-In GLET, causality is related with the Newtonian background -- the preferred time $T(x)$ should be a time-like function.
-This is equivalent to the condition $\rho>0$.
-In RTG, causality is defined by the Minkowski background.
-The light cone of the physical metric $g_{\mu\nu}$ should be inside the light cone of the background metric $\eta_{\mu\nu}$.
+Second, in above theories we have additional restrictions related with the notion of causality -- causality conditions.
+In GLET, causality is related with the Newtonian background.
+The direction of causality is defined by the preferred time $\t(x)$.
+To be compatible with the usual interpretation of causality in metric theories of gravity, this preferred time $\t(x)$ should be a time-like function.
+In terms of the ether variables, this is equivalent to the condition $\rho>0$.

-Second, the derivation of GLET does not lead to the restrictions for the sign of $\Xi,\Upsilon,\Lambda$.
-Especially the restriction for $\Lambda$ may be important: The cosmological constant $\Lambda$ in RTG leads to deceleration, which (in combination with the big bounce caused by $\Upsilon>0$) leads to an oscillating universe.
-Instead, observation suggests an acceleration of the expansion, thus, the ``wrong'' sign of $\Lambda$.

-But the more important differences are the differences which are metaphysical at the classical level.
-RTG, with its completely different metaphysics, leads to a completely different quantization program.
+In RTG, causality is defined by the Minkowski background: The light cone of the physical metric $g_{\mu\nu}$ should be inside the light cone of the background metric $\eta_{\mu\nu}$.
+The RTG causality condition is, therefore, much more restrictive.
+Interesting solutions of GLET which violate the RTG causality condition and are, therefore, not acceptable as solutions of RTG, exist.
+Especially we have oscillating homogeneous universe solutions without matter (see appendix \ref{homogeneousUniverse}), while only the trivial solution $g_{\mu\nu}(x)=\eta_{\mu\nu}$ is compatible with the RTG causality condition.

+A consequence of the RTG causality principle is that the parameter $\Xi$ has to be sufficiently small, thus, the background lightcone sufficiently wide, so that the universe remains inside the background lightcone all time.
+This makes the effects of $\Xi$ effectively unobservable (cf. \cite{Logunov1}).

+These restrictions do not hold in GLET.
+The parameter $\Xi$ may be, therefore, sufficiently large to become observable.